TosbackCgusBridge-Bot/CGUs-versions/Gifts/Privacy Policy.md

 Search for Gifts FIND NOW Fall ContestsWin $1000 and More X Win $1000 and more!
 Create a Winter Wonderland Pinterest Board through December 20th for your chance to win $1000!
 Well choose a winner December 21st.
-Learn More Vote for the Best Gifts of 2012 &.
-You Could Win $1000!
+Learn More You voted for the Best Gifts of 2012.
+Now see what made the Top 10 in each category!
 Learn More

 *   Christmas